software-assignments-spring2021/spring-2019-rally/README.md

 3/6/19: The server side endpoints for registering a new user (api/users/register), logging in a user (api/users/login), and using JWT to authenticate a user (api/users/current) works with unit testing for some of the POST methods.
 Get unit tests to be implemented in the next sprint.

+5/6/19: The project has a lot more front-end implemented.
+The user is able to register, login, create a rally, add members to that rally, and vote for a location that is added by members.
+Cross calendar comparison functionality is in the process of being updated.

 ### **Endpoints:**